 What to do with

-Includes: Alarm clocks; CD/DVD/Cassette players and game consoles; small kitchen appliances such as kettles, toasters, food mixers and blenders, microwave ovens; personal grooming products like hairdryers, straighteners, curling tongs, electric toothbrushes and shavers; garden tools such as lawnmowers, hedge trimmers and leaf blowers/shredders; other items such as lamps, torches, vacuum cleaners, telephones, mobiles, radios, TV's, printers, camcorders and smoke alarms.
-For larger electrical items like fridges, freezers and washing machines - see White Goods.
+There are lots of things that fall into this category and includes items such as alarm clocks; CD/DVD/Cassette players and game consoles; small kitchen appliances such as kettles, toasters, food mixers and blenders, microwave ovens; personal grooming products like hairdryers, straighteners, curling tongs, electric toothbrushes and shavers; garden tools such as lawnmowers, hedge trimmers and leaf blowers/shredders; other items such as lamps, torches, vacuum cleaners, telephones, mobiles, radios, TV's, printers, camcorders, cameras and smoke alarms.

 Pass them on...

 - Electrical items can be donated to some charity shops or furniture re-use organisations - many offer collection services.
 Some have added their details to the Recycling Locator

 - Check to see if your council offers a service for re-use

 - If you live in Northern Ireland, try re:store, a chain of outlets run by the East Belfast Mission.
 They accept a wide range of donated items